UMaine-NMD-211-Fall-2020/Lab5-IntroToArduino/README.md

 4. What would you be interested in doing with an Arduino?
 Write a paragraph, describing either muliple projects of interest or describing one project in depth.

-5. **Extra** Use Arduinio LED to send a Morse Code message.
+5. Use Arduinio LED to send a Morse Code message.
 Class use recommended.
 Zip & Google Drive or Github.
+Make video of it.

+6. **Extra** Add extra leds to your setup, and make something interesting with lots of leds.
+Document as done above.

 ## Resources